2020-21 Salary Increase Plan: FAQ

 Employees who have received notification of non-renewal, layoff, or ending of a time-limited appointment are not eligible for these pay increases, nor are employees who have received discipline since January 1, 2021, in the form of a written reprimand or suspension.
 Additionally, faculty who are currently on a performance improvement plan are not eligible.

 Can a department elect to provide a salary increase greater than 3.0 percent to a staff member or a faculty member?

 Yes.
 No individual percentage limit has been established for eligible faculty or staff members, so long as the total increases awarded do not exceed the total identified salary increase pool for the unit; individual merit increases can vary based on the unit’s discretion.

 Can departments use departmental funds to increase the merit pools?

 No. Departments may not increase the established merit pools of 3.0 percent.

 Can my unit establish additional eligibility criteria for awarding performance increases?

 Yes.
-Units can establish more specific eligibility criteria for awarding the 2.0 percent performance increase in addition to the University’s eligibility criteria.
+Units can establish more specific eligibility criteria for awarding the 3.0 percent merit pool in addition to the University’s eligibility criteria.